 Breaking today at the Beavertown, Pennsylvania Davy Jones memorial event...click on the image below to join the Facebook page for this event.

 In the early '90s, I was in high school and beginning college.
 Becoming a fan in '86 after the initial MTV marathon of the TV show, my Monkees fandom was at a lull in 1991 when the Listen to the Band box set was released by Rhino Records to commemorate the group's 25th Anniversary.
-While in college in 1995, after a couple of years of staring at the box in my nearby record shops, I took the plunge and purchased the set, which featured a lot of Monkees songs that (in 1991) had yet to be issued on compact disc.
+In 1995, after a couple of years of staring at the box in my nearby record shops, I took the plunge and purchased the set, which featured a lot of Monkees songs that (in 1991) had yet to be issued on compact disc.
 It remains to this day one of my favorite Monkees releases from Rhino.